-Mariah, 13, is a talented basketball player.
-She’s the lead scorer on two teams and will even play on her high school’s varsity basketball team as a freshman.
+Mariah, 17, is a talented basketball player.
+She's played on her high school’s varsity basketball team since her freshman year, and is on her way to play Division 1 college basketball next fall.
 This is all despite a birth injury that left her right arm partially paralyzed as a baby and limited its movement for most of her childhood.
 Surgery at Children’s Hospital of Philadelphia has given Mariah greater range of motion in her arm, setting her on a path to even greater success in the years ahead.

 Nisa, Mariah’s mother, remembers noticing that something was wrong as soon as her daughter was born.
 “I saw that only one arm was moving.”
 Doctors confirmed that she had a brachial plexus birth palsy, partial paralysis of her right arm caused by an injury to nerves of the brachial plexus, which run from the spine through the shoulder and control movement in the arm and hand.
 In addition to the paralysis, her right shoulder was turned inward.

 With physical and occupational therapy as a baby and through early childhood, Mariah gradually gained some movement in her right shoulder and arm.
 Her hand and wrist also shifted to gained strength and function.
 She favored her left arm because of the injury, but began writing with her right hand as a preschooler, suggesting that she might have been right-handed without the nerve injury.

 “She found ways to compensate,” says Nisa.
 “I tried to make her do more than she thought she could.
 I encouraged her to think she could do anything with that hand.
 We never allowed it to get in the way.”